Nic

 But it’s given me an outlet; a bit more purpose. ”

 It’s become as much about me as it’s about Mel.
-Yes, she loved these recipes, but now they’re things I cook when friends come round.
+Yes, she loved these recipes, but they’re also dishes I cook for myself or for friends.
+They’re very much part of my repertoire.
+It’s all intertwined.

 I know that I’m going to find new recipes.
 I’m going to have more wonderful meals with friends.
 My love of cooking and hosting and doing things with other people - it all continues.